CarlaAstudillo/nicar-2023-intro-to-web-dev/02_CSS/README.md

 To demonstrate this property, we will add a small gif of a cat on the top right corner of the viewport.
 You can download the gif directly from this repo (./02_CSS/img/properties/cat.gif).

-First, add the gif to your HTML file with an img tag.
+First, add the gif to your HTML file with an IMG tag.
 You can place it just before the div.

 In the same file, let's create multiple divs so our page is longer.
 Copy the current div and its content, and then paste it multiple times.